Approximate Universal Relations for Neutron Stars and Quark Stars: Why Universality Holds

 Another method to study the origin of the universality of the I-Love-Q relations is to consider the relativistic or black hole limit of the approximate no-hair relations.
 We define here the black hole limit as the limit in which the \emph{compactness} of the star reaches the critical value $C_{\rm BH} = 1/2$.
 The compactness is here defined as $C_{\rm e} \equiv M/R_{\rm e}$, where $R_{\rm e}$ is the equatorial radius of the star.
 For a black hole, this quantity can be defined via $R_{\rm e} = r_{\rm H} + a^{2}/r_{\rm H}$, where $r_{\rm H}$ is the location of the horizon in Boyer-Lindquist coordinates and $a$ is the Kerr spin parameter, which thus leads to $C_{\rm BH} = 1/2$ irrespective of the spin~\cite{Kleihaus:2016dui}.
 Alternatively, one can use Thorne's Hoop Conjecture\footnote{The Hoop Conjecture stipulates that if a body of mass $M$ is contained inside a circumference of $4 \pi M$, then the object will form a black hole~\cite{Thorne:1972ji,Gibbons:2009xm}.} to argue that the equatorial radius of relevance must be $2 M$ for a black hole to form, such that $C_{\rm BH} = 1/2$.

 This black hole limit is difficult to consider when studying a \emph{stationary} sequence of neutron star solutions.
 In General Relativity, it is well-known that neutron stars that are modeled as a perfect fluid achieve a maximum compactness that is below the black hole limit, i.e.~$C_{\rm NS} < C_{\rm BH}$.
 For example, for an incompressible fluid equation of state, the maximum compactness of a neutron star is $C_{\rm incomp} = 4/9$, at which point the central pressure diverges.
-For other equations of state, the maximum compactness is smaller than this number by the Buchdahl limit~\cite{Buchdahl:1959zz,Bondi:1964zz}, i.e.~any regular and thermodynamically stable perfect fluid star must have $C < 4/9$.
+For other equations of state, the maximum compactness is smaller than this number, i.e. any regular and thermodynamically stable perfect fluid star must have $C < 4/9$.
+This is called the Buchdahl limit~\cite{Buchdahl:1959zz,Bondi:1964zz}.

 The natural way to approach the black hole limit is to relax the requirement of stationarity.
 One can imagine numerically evolving the collapse of a neutron star into a black hole, starting from an initially unstable configuration, and monitoring the I-Love-Q relations or the approximate no-hair relations dynamically.
 One possible problem is the definition of multipole moments in a dynamical spacetime.
 The Geroch-Hansen moments~\cite{Geroch:1970cc,Geroch:1970cd}, for example, are only defined in stationary spacetimes and typically require resolving the metric near spatial infinity.
 It is probably for this reason that this line of study has not yet been pursued.